jdrew1303/sc-embedded-database/README.md

        C.ID AS BORROWER_ID, C.FIRST_NAME AS BORROWER_FIRSTNAME, C.LAST_NAME AS BORROWER_LASTNAME
 ```

-when passed to the `executeSql` function will return the following JSON:
+when passed to the `scEmbeddedDatabase#executeSql` function will return the following JSON:

 ```js
 [